The application for May 2017 will be open after August 1, 2016. Please check back then for the application link and complete instructions.

 Applications will be accepted online via the TJAPP system.
-To be considered complete and eligible for review, a NursingCAS application must be complete with required letters of recommendation, transcripts, personal statement and all applicable documents (test scores, etc.) submitted in the directed manner and received by our office by the application deadline.
+To be considered complete and eligible for review, your application must be complete with required transcripts, letters of recommendation, personal statements, test scores (if applicable) and all supporting documents submitted in the directed manner and received by our office by the application deadline.
 See Application Requirements section below for further details on the materials required to complete your application.

-Prerequisites must be completed by the time the student enters Thomas Jefferson University.
+Prerequisites must be completed by the time the student enrolls at Thomas Jefferson University.
 You do not need to have your prerequisites completed before you apply, but the majority should be completed before an admissions decision can be made.

 Questions about Prerequisites can be directed to: